• Home

 3. You can now attach the head of the hatchet to the handle.
 A dab of craft glue will do.
 Just glue and press into place.

-4. Now talk about the rules of living off the land: You need to be brave, let go of self pity, be enduring, stay positive, use your resources, etc. Write these rules onto your hatchet wherever you can fit them.
+4. Now talk about the rules of living off the land: You need to be brave, let go of self-pity, be enduring, stay positive, use your resources, etc. Write these rules onto your hatchet wherever you can fit them.

-5. You can now use your hatchet as a bookmark or just reminder of what is important when times are tough.
+5. You can now use your hatchet as a bookmark or just a reminder of what is important when times are tough.

 Here are a few other ways to enjoy The Hatchet further: